eamaya82/kids-coding-learning/README.md

 - [ ] Game mode 3: Programin, choose the order of the commands to reach the objective
 - [x] Game mode 4: Seeks, look for the equal card
 - [ ] Game mode 5: Harvest, move the fish (with mouse or touch) to pickup stuff
+- [ ] Game mode 6: Beat box, pres to play sounds
+- [ ] Game mode * : Augmented Reality [Kids to learn Alphabets with fun][ar1]
 - [ ] animals and backgrounds (fish, frog, snake, etc)
 - [ ] levels
 - [ ] Config / setings
 - [ ] Sounds and Text (englis and spanish)
 - [ ] React Native

+### Augmented Reality + Programin ?
+it would be possible to combine augmented reality with programming, "cards / cards" would be created with the basic commands, and using the camera read the script and generate the sequence of instructions in the game.

+I would like first
+1 - finish the games.
+2 - add the sounds.
+3 - create the app for android

+and then if you include augmented reality

 ## To-do list
 Pending developments